Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: The Split Langevin Bath

+{\it If the system reaches a steady state}, then the steady-state solution $\sigma_{ss}$ satisfies the continuous Lyapunov equation~\cite{Bartels:1972}, $A\sigma_{ss} + \sigma_{ss} A^T = BB^T$.
+To obtain the steady-state criterion, we explicitly evaluate Eq.(\ref{eq:sigma}) by using spectral decomposition of the non-Hermitian, real-valued matrix $A=\sum_{n=1}^{2N}\lambda_n\ket{L_n}\bra{R_n}$, and find

-The physical interpretation of this criterion is simple: if a normal mode $\ket{\alpha}$ decouples from the loss region, $P_a\ket{\alpha}=0$, while remaining coupled to the random gain region, $P_b\ket{\alpha}\neq 0$, then it cannot thermalize and therefore the system cannot reach a steady state.
-For a single split-Langevin bath, this criterion for the absence of a steady state reduces to the joint requirements that $m_0,n_0$ are co-prime and $m_0$ is a nontrivial factor of $N + 1$ (Fig.~\ref{fig:phasetm}a).
-In particular, it implies that a system with a split Langevin bath will always reach a steady state if $N+1$ is a prime number (Fig.~\ref{fig:phasetm}b).
+Here $\bra{L_n}A=\lambda_n\bra{L_n}$ denotes left (row) eigenvector of $A$ with eigenvalue $\lambda_n$, $A\ket{R_n}=\lambda_n\ket{R_n}$ is the corresponding right eigenvector, and $\ket{L_n}=\bra{L_n}^\dagger\neq \ket{R_n}$ is the Hermitian conjugate of the left eigenvector.
+Since $A$ is a real matrix, the eigenvalues $\lambda_n$ occur in complex conjugate pairs.
+It follows that Eq.(\ref{eq:sigmamn}) will reach a steady state if and only if all eigenvalues have positive real parts, $\Re\lambda_m>0$, or $\bra{L_m}BB^T\ket{L_n}=0$ when $\Re\lambda_m=0$.
+Using normal modes $\ket{\alpha}$ of the spring-constant matrix $K$ (Appendix~\ref{sec:stoc}), it follows that the system does not equilibrate when a mode decouples from the loss region, $P_L\ket{\alpha}=0$ while remaining coupled to the gain region, $P_G\ket{\alpha}=0$.
+For a single split-Langevin bath, this criterion reduces to the joint requirements that $m_0,n_0$ are co-prime and $m_0$ is a nontrivial factor of $N + 1$ (Fig.~\ref{fig:phasetm}a).
+In particular, such system always reaches steady state if $N+1$ is a prime (Fig.~\ref{fig:phasetm}b).